William Logan (temperance campaigner): Life

 William Logan was born on 29 December 1813 the son of Andrew Logan, a weaver, and Euphemia Logan of Damhead, near Hamilton, South Lanarkshire in Scotland.

 On 5 November 1844, Logan cofounded the Scottish Temperance League, the first non-denominational total abstinence society in Scotland.

 In Glasgow he worked as a missionary (giving relief to the poor of the parish) based at the Seaman's Hall at Port Dundas.
 He was living at 61 Bardowie Street in the Possil Park district of the city in later life.

 He died on 16 September 1879 and is buried in the Glasgow Necropolis.
 The grave lies in one of the north-south rows in the south-eastern section (known as Epsilon) of the upper plateau.

 Family

-During his first stay in Rochdale England, from 1840–42, he probably met his future wife, Janet Lorimer (b.
-1826) In 1850, Logan married Janet Lorimer at Providence Chapel in Rochdale.
+During his first stay in Rochdale England, from 1840–1842, he probably met his future wife, Janet Lorimer (born 1826).
+In 1850, Logan married Janet Lorimer at Providence Chapel in Rochdale.
 By 1851, the couple was living at Manningham, near Bradford, Yorkshire.
 Their daughter Sophie, was born on 12 June 1851.

 The family later moved to Glasgow, where they resided at 18 Abbotsford Place.
 On 1 May 1856, Sophie died at age four after suffering for several weeks from a gastric illness.
 Sophie's death led Logan to write Brief Notice of a Short Life as a preface to Words of Comfort for Parents Bereaved of Little Children, a widely circulated collection of essays edited by Logan.

 A second child, William Logan, was born in Glasgow in about 1855.